aiman-al-masoud/deixiscript/docs/thesis/3-naturalistic-programming.typ

 === CAL <cal>

-Another example of general purpose naturalistic programming language, also originally from 2006 with further developments up until recently, is presented by the intrestingly called "Osmosian Order of Plain English Programmers" @osmosianblog.
+Another example of general purpose naturalistic programming language, also originally from 2006 with further developments up until recently, is presented by the interestingly called "Osmosian Order of Plain English Programmers" @osmosianblog.

-A motivation behind this project, as explained by the authors, is to eliminate the intermediate translation step from natural language pseudo-code to rigorous programming language notation (cf:  @knoll2006pegasus).
+A motivation behind this project, as explained by the authors (Gerry and Dan Rzeppa, father and son), is to eliminate the intermediate translation step from natural language pseudo-code to rigorous programming language notation (cf:  @knoll2006pegasus).

-Another motivating factor was to answer the question of whether natural language could be parsed in a sufficietly "sloppy" (partial) manner (as the authors suspect human beings do, or at least infants growing up) as to allow for flexibility in choice of expression and for a stable programming environment.
+Another motivating factor was to answer the question of whether natural language could be parsed in a sufficiently "sloppy" (partial) manner (as the authors suspect human beings do, or at least infants growing up) as to allow for flexibility in choice of expression and for a stable programming environment.

 And finally, to determine whether low-level programs could conveniently be written in such a subset of the English language.